 A typical client in a debt resolution program will experience a temporary 80-100 point drop in their credit score.
 However, it rebounds as the client’s debt is resolved.

 So, ask yourself: What is your credit doing for you now?
 Typically, credit is something that you need to get more debt.
 And that’s not what we want for our clients.
 We want to get them out of debt and free up monthly cash flow.

 So, let’s begin this answer by asking, “What is your credit score today?”
-Obviously, if you are a top borrower with a credit score of 750-850, debt settlement is going to have a negative effect on your credit.
+Obviously, if you are a top borrower with a credit score of 750-850, debt resolution is going to have a negative effect on your credit.